Cassini-UVIS/users_guide/01_uvis_on_pds.md

 The hydrogen-deuterium absorption cell channel (HDAC) is used to measure the relative abundance of D/H in the Saturn system from their Lyman-alpha emission by using

-* ahydrogen cell,
+* a hydrogen cell,
 * a deuterium cell,
 * a channel electron multiplier (CEM) detector to record photons not absorbed in the cells.

 The hydrogen and deuterium cells are resonance absorption cells filled with pure molecular hydrogen and deuterium, respectively.
 They are located between an objective lens and a detector.
-Both cells are made of stainless steel coated with teflon and are sealed at each end with MgF 2 windows.
+Both cells are made of stainless steel coated with teflon and are sealed at each end with MgF$_2$ windows.
 The electronics consist of

 * a pulse-amplifier-discriminator,